About the NAI

 Who runs the NAI?

 Marc Groman, President and CEO of NAI, leads the organization’s growth and ongoing efforts to develop and maintain high standards for Interest-Based Advertising.
 Marc brings a unique perspective to his role, having engaged with privacy issues for over a decade from nearly every angle – government litigator, senior policy advisor, compliance officer, and legislative staff.
 He is passionate about self-regulation and believes that industry must proactively address privacy challenges presented by new technology and business models.

 Alongside a staff of seven, Marc reports to a board of directors comprised of online advertising privacy and compliance veterans.
 The Executive Committee of the Board includes:

 - Alan Chapell, President, Chapell and Associates; Vice-Chairman, NAI Board of Directors

-- Noga Rosenthal, Senior Vice President and General Counsel, 24/7 Media and Media Innovation Group; Secretary, NAI Board of Directors
+- Matthew Haies, Vice President & General Counsel, Xaxis; Secretary, NAI Board of Directors

 - Shane Wiley, Vice President of Privacy & Data Governance, Yahoo!; Treasurer, NAI Board of Directors